rupl/chrisruppel.com/_posts/travel/2016-01-21-goodtimes-gili-air.md

   alt: Hammock and hanging wicker chair underneath a straw roof.
   comment: Each bungalow has a hammock and reading chair off to the side.

-summary: Instead of going to the main island of Lumbok, we chose a tiny paradise just off the coast called Gili Air.
+summary: Instead of going to the main island of Lombok, we chose a tiny paradise just off the coast called Gili Air.
 It is a 1km-wide island with quaint bungalows and charming restaurants.
 ---

 We took a ferry from Padang Bay directly to Gili Air.
 We heard from several people that it was a nice island with a few interesting features: very small size and no motorized vehicles.

 Indeed, the island is about 1km in diameter and we've seen zero fuel-powered vehicles, although horse-drawn carriages are allowed, and a lucky few have electric motorbikes.

+The island has a _very_ relaxed atmosphere.
+It only took a couple hours' walking around and overhearing music at several bars before we nicknamed Gili Air after its official soundtrack: _Jack Johnson Island_.

+{% include gallery.html gallery=page.gallery %}

 We found a really great place to stay called [Goodtimes Bungalows](http://www.goodtimesbungalow.com/).
 It's run by a Norwegian family and they are some of the friendliest, most generous people we've met on our whole trip.